k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- A:  When the flow gets its input from the external process.

-\- B:  When the flow requires to use a read-only parameter.
+\- B:  When the flow requires using a read-only parameter.

 \- C:  When using a FabricGet Actor.

 \- D:  When you need to iterate over the data set.

 (**Solution 4.
-A: When the flow is executed by an external process, the input arguments which serve as flow parameters are set to External population type**).
+A: When the flow is executed by an external process, the input arguments serving as flow parameters are set as External population type**).